Reinhold Niebuhr: Early life and education

 Niebuhr was born on June 21, 1892, in Wright City, Missouri, the son of German immigrants Gustav Niebuhr and his wife, Lydia (née Hosto).
-His father was a German Evangelical pastor; his denomination was the American branch of the established Prussian Church Union in Germany.
-It is now part of the United Church of Christ.
+His father, born at Lage in Westfalia, was a German Evangelical pastor; his denomination was the American branch of the established Prussian Church Union in Germany, now part of the United Church of Christ.
 The family spoke German at home.
 His brother H. Richard Niebuhr also became a noted theological ethicist and his sister Hulda Niebuhr became a divinity professor in Chicago.
 The Niebuhr family moved to Lincoln, Illinois, in 1902 when Gustav Niebuhr became pastor of Lincoln's St. John's German Evangelical Synod church.
 Reinhold Niebuhr first served as pastor of a church when he served from April to September 1913 as interim minister of St. John's following his father's death.

 Niebuhr attended Elmhurst College in Illinois and graduated in 1910.
 (Note: Elmhurst College has erected a statue in his honor.)
 He studied at Eden Theological Seminary in Webster Groves, Missouri, where, as he said, he was deeply influenced by Samuel D. Press in "biblical and systematic subjects", and Yale Divinity School, where he earned a Bachelor of Divinity degree in 1914 and a Master of Arts degree the following year, with the thesis The Contribution of Christianity to the Doctrine of Immortality.
 He always regretted not earning a doctorate degree.
 He said that Yale gave him intellectual liberation from the localism of his German-American upbringing.

 Marriage and family

 In 1931 Niebuhr married Ursula Keppel-Compton.
 She was a member of the Church of England and was educated at the University of Oxford in theology and history.
 She met Niebuhr while studying for her master's degree at Union Theological Seminary.
-For many years, she was on faculty at Barnard College - the women's college of Columbia University - where she helped establish and then chaired the religious studies department.
+For many years, she was on faculty at Barnard College - the women's college of Columbia University - where she helped establish, and then chaired, the religious studies department.
 The Niebuhrs had two children, Elisabeth Niebuhr Sifton, a high-level executive at several major publishing houses who wrote a memoir on her father, and Christopher Niebuhr.
 Ursula Niebuhr left evidence in her professional papers at the Library of Congress showing that she co-authored some of her husband's later writings.